They’re everywhere. Our obsession with them started with mobile phones while sending/receiving text messages.

 At the same time, you need to be careful to not cross the line.
 Don’t use them irrelevantly in your communications in an attempt to increase your user engagement or indicate that you’re on top of communication trends.

 Let me show you an example.

 Goldman Sachs is a highly revered brand.
 It’s perceived as an authority in the industry possessing valuable insights.
 So this tweet by them about their “Millennials coming of Age” report probably went a bit too far (just count the number of emojis).
-My point is that you cannot bombard emoticons in your message for the sake of having fun.
+My point is that you cannot bombard emoticons in your message for the sake of having fun in social media marketing.
 Consider their functionality as well.
 They’re processed by our brain as nonverbal information.
 They aren’t the words, but the emotional part of communications.

-Let me show you a couple of examples of brands that have used emoticons effectively.
+Let me show you a couple of examples of brands that have used emoticons in an effective marketing effort.

 #1 World Wide Fund for Nature’s #EndangeredEmoji Campaign – Many of you use an animal emoji regularly in your messages.
 Right?
 So the World Wide Fund for Nature launched a campaign, wherein you can use 17 endangered animal emojis for doing good.

 How exactly did the campaign work?
 A user can sign up by retweeting the following tweet by WWF (a confirmation tweet was sent by them).

 Once you’re on board, you can get back to your normal emojis tweeting routine.

 At the end of the month, WWF will send you the number of endangered animal emoji icons you used.
 Each icon you used is worth a small £0.10 voluntary donation.
 This results in a big payoff, literally for their marketing effort.